-Share Marie Antoinette’s agony as she dutifully remained at the side of her hopeless, sweet, liar of a husband, as the Parisians stormed her palace.
-Witness the last heart-breaking meeting between Marie Antoinette and her husband – before he was led off to the guillotine.
-Experience her anguish on the day they wrenched her shrieking little boy (now a child-king) out of her arms – forever.
-No wonder the queen’s beauty had faded!
+Witness heart-breaking moments such as the final meeting between the sobbing Marie Antoinette and her husband – before he was led off to the guillotine.
+Share her agony and despair on the day they wrenched her shrieking little boy out of her arms – forever.
+No wonder the Queen’s beauty faded!
 No wonder her hair had begun to turn white!

-And will this chilling but ultimately life affirming novel about the agonising last year of Marie Antoinette’s turbulent life make you change your mind about the tragic queen?
+And will this chilling but ultimately life affirming novel about the agonising last year of Marie Antoinette’s turbulent life make you change your mind about the tragic Queen?

-About the author
+About the Author

-MacLeod says: ‘If like me, you’re gripped by the heart rending riches to rags story of Marie Antoinette, you’ll understand why I’ve spent ages reading everything I could get my hands on about this unfortunate queen.
+MacLeod says: ‘If like me, you’re gripped by the heart rending riches to rags story of Marie Antoinette, you’ll understand why I’ve spent ages reading everything I could get my hands on about this unfortunate Queen.
 For years, while my babies were small, I scoured dusty university book shelves to find 200 year old books of letters and memoirs – to read, and sometimes to translate, while they slept.’

 This book is the product of these years of research.
-It is based on contemporary letters and memoirs – written by Marie Antoinette and those closest to Marie Antoinette – her mother, her love Fersen, her unsurprisingly embittered daughter Marie Therese, her maid, the governess of her children.
+It is based on contemporary letters and memoirs – written by Marie Antoinette and those closest to Marie Antoinette – her mother, her love Fersen, her unsurprisingly embittered daughter Marie-Thérèse, her maid, the governess of her children.
 And a roll call of many others.

 Now a teacher, her children grown, MacLeod lives in Lanarkshire, Scotland with her family.